 Take a scenic drive along the coast and over mountains to Simi Valley for a visit to the Ronald Reagan Library and Museum.
 The exhibits are designed to honor his accomplishments and patriotic spirit.
 Tour the museum, view a full-size replica of the White House Oval Office, the office in which President Reagan never took off his suit jacket.
 Enjoy lunch under the actual Air Force One aircraft, tail number 27000, which flew seven US presidents.
 B, L

 DAY 4: BEHIND THE PARADE SCENES

 Go behind the scenes to see how the Rose Parade floral floats are constructed and decorated.
 The volunteers are thrilled to let you discover the final stages of float decorating before their debut in the parade!
 Enjoy lunch on your own before a guided tour of the legendary entertainment mecca, Warner Brothers Studio Tour.
 You’ll get closer than ever before to iconic backlots and soundstages of today’s hottest TV shows and movies.
-Gather ‘round the table for a special dinner celebrating “New Year’s Eve!”
+Gather for a special dinner celebrating “New Year’s Eve!”
 Return to the hotel to be ready to rise early the next morning for the celebrated Rose Parade.
 B, D

 DAY 5: TOURNAMENT OF ROSES PARADE

 Enjoy a great view of the Tournament of Roses Parade from your reserved seating - you can’t help but get caught up in the excitement of the crowd as the striking floats and well-rehearsed marching bands pass by!
 Chat about the parade over lunch then kick off the New Year with free time to relax or explore LA at your leisure.
 B, L